Should You Use the Sauna After Getting a Tattoo

 It's advisable to avoid all forms of moisture, including swimming and sauna sessions.
 Your tattoo must heal before exposing it to excessive moisture and sweating.
 When you expose your tattoo to the moisture and heat in a sauna, excessive sweating will occur, disrupting the healing process and increasing the risk of infection.

 The heat can split the pigments in your tattoo, resulting in dispersion and loss of vibrancy.
 In the end, the tattoo will be blurry and faded.
 Sometimes, the heat can trigger scarring, especially when the tattoo has not healed fully.
+Infrared sauna health benefits are best enjoyed when your skin is fully healed, as this therapy promotes circulation and holistic wellness without risking tattoo vibrancy.

 Covering Your Tattoo During Your Sauna Sessions